rawaby88/muid/README.md

 ### Creating models

-In addition of the `make:model` artisan command, you will now have access to `muid:make:model` which has all the functionality of the standard `make:model` command (with exception of not being able to create a pivot model):
+In addition to the `make:model` artisan command, you will now have access to `muid:make:model` which has all the functionality of the standard `make:model` command (with the exception of not being able to create a pivot model):

 ```bash
 php artisan muid:make:model Models/Organization --all
 ```

 ### Database migration
-This package includes all types to generate your MUID in easy way
+This package includes all types to generate your MUID in an easy way

 lists of available Blueprints: